victorteje/sass-class-intro/README.md

 //////// Info

-This repository was created to teach the basics of sass
+This repository was created to learn the basics of sass

 //////// Install

 npm install

-//////// To do:
+//////// Done:

-Tyr to create a mixin and apply it
+Created a mixin and applied it